Jeffrey Kahane: Colorado Symphony

 Kahane became music director of the Colorado Symphony Orchestra in 2005.
 His initial contract was for three years.
 In 2008, Kahane extended his Colorado Symphony contract through 2012.
 However, in July 2008, Kahane announced his resignation from the orchestra at the end of the 2009–10 season.
 Kahane said that severe hypertension in 2007, which caused him to cancel several weeks of concerts in both Colorado and Los Angeles, led to his decision to concentrate more on his solo piano career:

 I had a real scare.
 That forced me to really stop and take a look at my life and say, "You know what?
 You can't do everything."
 I don't think I underestimated the job.
 I think I overestimated myself, not in my abilities but just being in a body and turning 50."

 According to The Denver Post, Kahane's tenure "has been marked by increased audiences and an uncommonly strong bond with the orchestra's musicians."

 Sarasota Music Festival

-In 2016, Kahane was appointed Music Director of the Sarasota Music Festival, a program of Sarasota Orchestra.
-In his tenure as Music Director, Kahane plans "to preserve all the great things about it and experiment and tweak things here and there."
-Under Kahane's direction, the Festival has featured the ensemble yMusic, as well as premieres of commissioned works by composers Robert Sirota and Andrea Clearfield.
+In 2016, Kahane was appointed music director of the Sarasota Music Festival, a program of Sarasota Orchestra.
+In his tenure as music director, Kahane plans "to preserve all the great things about it and experiment and tweak things here and there."
+Under Kahane's direction, the festival has featured the ensemble yMusic, as well as premieres of commissioned works by composers Robert Sirota and Andrea Clearfield.
 Kahane has plans to incorporate music by more female and young composers in future Festivals, in addition to offering a wider range of repertoire and commissioning more new works.

 San Antonio Philharmonic

 In 2024, Kahane was appointed to be the first music director of the San Antonio Philharmonic.

+On February 9th, 2026, Kahane resigned from his post as music director.

+Harmonium of Texas

+In May 2026, Kahane announced the formation of Harmonium of Texas, a professional orchestra in San Antonio slated to begin performances in October 2026.
+Kahane will serve as Harmonium's artistic director.